-She nodded understandingly and bid her professor farewell.
-Stepping into the hall, she sighed as she thought about the conversation.
-As she descended the nearby stairs to the second and first floors, her mind was immediately occupied with daydreams of becoming a literary professor and teaching others about countless stories.
-So merry was she that she nearly skipped through the hallway that passed the primary school classrooms.
-In the foyer, Eleanor hardly even heard the secretary at the front desk bid her a good day.
-She turned awkwardly to exchange the well wishing as she passed through the main entrance.
+She nodded and bid her professor farewell.
+Once she entered the hall, Eleanor sighed and began mulling over the conversation.
+As she descended the nearby stairs, her mind was immediately occupied with daydreams of becoming a literature professor and teaching others about countless stories.
+So merry was Eleanor that she practically skipped through the hallway that passed the primary school classrooms.
+She barely heard the secretary at the front desk in the foyer bid her a good day, and awkwardly exchanged the well wishing as she passed through the main entrance.

-Eleanor started down the stone path toward the road as her green eyes gazed at the sky and at the distant, floating continents.
-The barely visible Shards had been present in the sky for her entire life, but she was still amazed that it was only forty years prior that their worlds has joined as one.
-The distance between them was great, but Eleanor hoped that common travel to those far-off lands would one day be permitted.
-Until then, there was plenty for her to see on her own Shard.
-She had only ever spent her life in the country of Galviece, and even then, Eleanor hardly traveled beyond the area around Phiana.
+Eleanor started down the stone path toward the road as her green eyes gazed at the sky and at the distant, floating continents that dotted it.
+The barely visible Shards had been present in the sky for her entire life, but it was still a wonder that only forty years had passed since the worlds joined as one in the Sea of Clouds.
+The distance between them was great, but Eleanor hoped that common travel to those far-off lands would be permitted in her lifetime.
+Until then, there was plenty for her to see on her own Shard, even if she had only ever spent her life in the country of Galviece and barely traveled beyond Phiana.

 The scenery around her changed from city’s edge to countryside as she followed the main road westward.
-She had walked the mile stretch of this particular route countless times since her first day of school fifteen years ago.
-Would she walk it many more if she became a professor at Leyia Academy, she wondered.
-Eleanor had only just been made the offer for apprenticeship, but here she was getting carried away thinking about things that were years from now.
-She never dreamed she would be so lucky as to be offered an apprenticeship, so the thought of becoming a literary professor hardly ever crossed her mind.
-But now that she had, it was filled with a hundred fantasies.
+Eleanor had walked the mile-long stretch of this particular route countless times since her first day of school fifteen years prior.
+Would she walk it countless more if she became a professor at Leyia Academy?
+Eleanor had only just been made the offer for apprenticeship, but here she was getting carried away thinking about something that was years away.
+Surely, as a child she dreamed once or twice of being a literature professor, but never did Eleanor think she would actually be offered an apprenticeship.
+Yet now that she had, she was overcome by a hundred fantasies.

-Eleanor followed a dirt road that branched off the main one and walked along it until she came upon her neighbors’ orchard.
-Tracing her fingers along the stone fence as she strolled on, she smiled as she stared at the rows of fruit trees and the glimpses of the woods beyond them.
-Shortly after, she found herself at the house just beyond the orchard; a two-storied cottage that was painted a faded yet pleasant shade of blue.
-Just on the other side of the wooden gate were numerous flowers and other plants that hugged a stone path leading to the front door.
+She soon found herself at the house neighboring the orchard; a two-storied cottage that was painted a faded yet pleasant shade of blue.
+Just on the other side of the wooden gate were an abundance of flowers and other plants that tightly hugged a stone path leading to the front door.

-She reached across and unlocked the gate, stepping in and closing it behind her.
-Eleanor approached the front door, but her attention was drawn toward the garden to the left of the house, which was wedged between it and a fairly sizable wooden shack.
-Working in the garden was a man of average height and about twice Eleanor’s age.
-His hair was auburn like hers, but was kept short and had slight sideburns on the side of his face.
-Eleanor smiled as she saw him tilling the soil.
+Eleanor reached across and unlocked the gate before stepping in and closing it behind her.
+Though she approached the front door of the house, her attention was quickly drawn toward the garden to the left, which was wedged between it and a fairly sizable wooden shack.
+Tilling the soil in the garden was a man of average height and about twice Eleanor’s age.
+His hair was also auburn, but kept short with slight sideburns on either side of his face.
+The mere sight of him made Eleanor beam.

-There was a loud clanking sound from inside the shack, so she worried if he had even heard her.
-But her father looked up from his work as she approached and grinned widely.
+There was a loud clanking sound from inside the shack.
+She thought for sure that her father didn’t hear her, but he soon looked up from his work and grinned widely as she approached.

 “Ellie, welcome home, dear!”
-He stood up straight and wiped his hands off on his soil-stained tunic.
-Her father rested his weight on the handle of the cultivator and leaned his head toward the shack behind him.
+Her father stood up straight and wiped his hands off on his soil-stained tunic, then rested his weight on the handle of the cultivator before leaning his head back toward the shack.
 “Vena!”

 “What is it, Bram?” a woman’s voice called back.